5.11 Tactical: History

 5.11 started in Modesto, California, as a clothing line created by rock climber Royal Robbins.
 Upon reaching the top of a climb in Yosemite National Park, Robbins noticed that the pants he was wearing were not suited for climbing and decided that he needed to design something more durable and with better functionality.
 He and his wife Liz Robbins owned a boot and clothing company, Royal Robbins LLC, and began manufacturing specialty pants by the name of "5.11" in 1968, which had a trademarked strap-and-slash pocket design.

-The name "5.11" comes from a high level of climbing difficulty listed in the Yosemite Decimal System, which Robbins helped develop in the 1950s.
+The name "5.11" comes from a high level of climbing technical grade difficulty that is use by the American Yosemite Decimal System, which Robbins helped develop in the 1950s.
 The difficulty level is somewhat jokingly defined as "after thorough inspection, you conclude this move is obviously impossible; however, occasionally someone actually accomplishes it".

 Robbins sold a 51% stake in his company to Dan Costa in 1999, who, after much streamlining, noticed that the 5.11 pants were becoming popular at the FBI Academy in Quantico, Virginia.
 Costa bought the entire company in 2002 and ended up selling Royal Robbins Clothing back to Robbins in 2003, but kept the 5.11 brand and spun off a whole new company called 511 Inc. or 5.11 Tactical.
 Partnering with the FBI, Dan Costa and his co-partner Francisco Morales began creating additional tactical apparel and improving on the existing product line.

 In 2006, 5.11 Tactical was ranked #211 on Inc. magazine's list of the 500 fastest-growing companies in the nation.
 In 2007, TA Associates, a Boston private equity firm, bought a majority stake in 5.11 Tactical for $305 million.

 In 2012, 5.11 Tactical purchased Seattle-based custom outdoor apparel brand Beyond Clothing LLC, for an undisclosed amount.
 An April Fools' joke that same year resulted in the production of the Tactical Duty contemporary kilt.
 Also in 2012, the company announced it was moving development jobs to Irvine, California, while leaving some functions in Modesto.

 In 2014, the company expanded into retail and opened pilot locations in Riverside and Las Vegas, and the following two years it opened stores in California, Colorado, Texas, Florida, Utah and Australia.

 In 2016, the company was acquired by Compass Diversified Holdings for US$401 million.

+Russo-Ukrainian war

+In March 2022, Ukrainian President Volodymyr Zelenskyy wore a 5.11 shirt while addressing media.

+Despite sanctions due to the Russo-Ukrainian war (2022–present), 5.11 is widely available in military stores in Russia.
+Video of Wagner group leader Yevgeny Prigozhin wearing a 5.11 plate carrier was shared before his death.
+According to customs data, The Insider found that tactical gear was being procured for Russian military personnel via firms in Latvia, Poland and Hong-Kong.